camunda-community-hub/zeebe-redis-exporter/README.md

           # Redis Stream prefix
           name: "zeebe"

+          # Redis stream data cleanup cycle time in seconds.
+Default is 1 minute.
+Set to -1 in order to disable cleanup.
+          cleanupCycleInSeconds: 60

-          # Redis stream data time-to-live in seconds.
+          # Redis stream data maximum time-to-live in seconds.
 Default is 5 minutes.
 Set to zero in order to prevent cleanup.
-          timeToLiveInSeconds: 300
+          maxTimeToLiveInSeconds: 300

+          # Redis stream automatic cleanup of acknowledged messages.
+Default is false.
+          deleteAfterAcknowledge: false

           # record serialization format: [protobuf|json]
           format: "protobuf"
 ```

-The values can be overridden by environment variables with the same name and a `ZEEBE_REDIS_` prefix (e.g. `ZEEBE_REDIS_TIME_TO_LIVE_IN_SECONDS`).
+The values can be overridden by environment variables with the same name and a `ZEEBE_REDIS_` prefix (e.g. `ZEEBE_REDIS_MAX_TIME_TO_LIVE_IN_SECONDS`).

 Especially when it comes to `ZEEBE_REDIS_REMOTE_ADDRESS` it is recommended to define it as environment variable
 and not within the more internal `application.yaml` configuration.

 <details>
   <summary>Full docker-compose.yml with Redis</summary>